You’re almost ready to open your restaurant, and your new menu is finalized, but what about that all important task of pricing your menu items?

 Before you set to pricing, there are a few aspects of food costs for you to consider.
 You’ll want to monitor these on an ongoing basis as their fluctuations can affect your menu prices.

 As a restaurant owner, you have several options when it comes to determining food costs for a new menu.
-We’ll present a few here, and you can choose the one that works best for your business.
+We’ll present a few here, and you can choose the one that works best for your business, or you can skip to the bottom to use a handy-dandy food cost calculator, which will give you a good ballpark estimate.

 Pricing Formula #1: Determine the price by dividing the purchase cost by the portion.
 This gets you the portion cost.